mtake986/Data_strs_final_project/linked_list.md

 empty()| returns False if the stack is empty, True for not empty | O(1)- just needs to compare to 0 size()| returns the length of the linked list | O(1)

-## **`When linked lists are used??`**
+## **` When linked lists are used??`**
 As you learn about a linked list, you may have asked when linked lists are necessary??
-Yeah, I asked the same question to my teacher when I learned linked list first because a linked list is almost all same as an array.
-But, linked list has the faster performance than a dynamic array does.
+Yeah, I asked the same question to my teacher when I learned linked lists first because a linked list is almost the same as an array.
+But, a linked list has faster performance than a dynamic array does.
 Let's compare both Big O of the operations.
 Operation | Dynamic Array | Linked List
 -----| ------------|--------
 <!-- insert -->